mongodb/specifications/source/connections-survive-step-down/tests/README.rst

 How to verify the connection pool has been cleared
 ``````````````````````````````````````````````````

-If the driver implements CMAP specification, verify that no new
+If the driver implements CMAP specification, verify that a
-ConnectionCreated CMAP events have been published.
+ConnectionCreated CMAP event have been published.
 Otherwise verify that
 `connections.totalCreated` serverStatus value has increased by 1 using the same client that was used for test operation.